ska-telescope/lmc-base-classes/README.md

 - SKACapability: This is generic base class for any element to provide common functionality of a capability of an SKA device.
 - SKAAlarmHandler: This is the generic class meant to handle the alarms and alerts.
 - SKALogger: This is the generic class for logging.
-- SKAMaster: This is the generic base class to provide common functionality required for any SKA Element Master device.
+- SKAController: This is the generic base class to provide common functionality required for any SKA Element Controller device.
 - SKAObsDevice: This is the generic base classs meant to provide common functionality of a device which is directly going to be a part of an observation.
 - SKASubarray: This is the generic base class which provides common functionality required in a subarray device.
 - SKATelState: This is the generic base class to provide common functionality of a TelState device of any SKA Element.